Everything you need to know about marketing trackers and the important role they play in affiliate campaigns.

 Depending on the cloud-based service storage is limited to a certain level, whereas self-hosted tracking software does not limit the storage capacity of files.
 Therefore, businesses that deal with big files and require a large storage capacity need to take this factor into consideration when deciding which tracking software to adopt.

-The cost of running a cloud-based tracker is usually met through monthly fees which are to some extent flexible and can be changed depending on the type of plan you require.
-When it comes to self-hosted trackers, you pay an upfront, one-time payment which is commonly suited to large businesses.
+The cost of running cloud-based trackers is usually met through monthly fees which are to some extent flexible and can be changed depending on the type of plan you require.
+When it comes to self-hosted trackers, you pay upfront, a one-time payment which is commonly suited to large businesses.